philly-mac/deploy/README.md

         Displays all the methods that can be executed with the -m switch.
 Must be used with -r as only the methods for that recipe will be displayed

+examples

+This will execute the deploy method in the RailsDataMapper class located in the lib/deploy/recipes folder if it exists

+    dep -r production -r rails_data_mapper -m deploy

+This will list the methods that are available to execute from the RailsDataMapper class

+    dep -r rails_data_mapper -M

+This will show what will happen when the deploy method is executed in the RailsDataMapper class, but will not actually do anything

+    dep -r production -r rails_data_mapper -m deploy -d